sagemath/sagewiki_to_gh-2022-10-10/days3/sprints/exactlinalg.md

-=  William Stein: Optimized exact sparse and dense linear algebra (especially for computing modular forms) =
+=  William Stein: Optimized exact sparse and dense linear algebra (especially for computing modular forms) =.
+== Tasks ==

+ 1. Do more on sage/matrix/benchmark.py
+ 2. Create some modular symbols benchmarks.
+ 3. Sparse matrices over QQ (fast).
+ 4. A whole bunch of basic things can be sped up for matrices.

 == Notes ==